-Ones probe set expression data derived by GEO Matrix Series file or an expression tab delimited file only Sample QC: PCA/HCL function is available as QC.
+Ones probe set expression data derived by GEO Matrix Series file or an expression tab delimited file Sample QC: PCA/HCL function is available as QC.
+There is also the function Box plot of normalized data which show the array distribution as box plot 14.